ahmednr123/go-game-analyzer/README.md

 - ~~Add GoBoardRuleManager to validate move (if stone can be added to the position)~~
 - ~~Remove action: RemoveStones and add CaptureStones { GoStone, GoStone[] }, to know which stone addition caused the capture~~
 - ~~Add undo and redo functionality using 'u' and 'r' key~~
+- Store captures info
+- Evaluate score (no need KataGo) and display it
 - Add functionality to pass for both turns (End game if both pass)
 - Display turn pass in UI
 - Handle Ko situation (repeating board position is not allowed)